bhagyashree12/Covid/README.md

-# coronavirus_update
+# Coronavirus update

-Display the current cases
+Display the current cases (global and country wise)
+It also displays the precautions to taken
 ## Getting Started

 This project is a starting point for a Flutter application.